Cloud-CV/EvalAI/README.md

     git clone https://github.com/Cloud-CV/EvalAI.git evalai && cd evalai
     ```

+2. Rename `settings/dev.sample.py` as `dev.py` and change credential in `settings/dev.py`

+    ```
+    cp settings/dev.sample.py settings/dev.py
+    ```
+    Use your postgres username and password for fields `USER` and `PASSWORD` in `dev.py` file.

-2. Build and run the Docker containers.
+3. Build and run the Docker containers.
 This might take a while.
 You should be able to access EvalAI at `localhost:8888`.

     ```
     docker-compose -f docker-compose.dev.yml up -d --build